Weis Markets: 21st century

-In 2000, another store opened in Flanders; it closed in 2002, two years after its opening.
+In 2000, another New Jersey store opened in Flanders; it closed in 2002, two years after its opening.
 Weis returned to Flanders in 2014, in a former A&P store adjacent to the location of its first Flanders store.

 In 2009, Weis expanded into the Southern Tier of New York with the acquisition of the 11-store Giant Markets chain.
 Weis closed one former Giant Market in Binghamton in 2012, along with two others in 2014.
 Eight former Giant Markets continue to operate.

 In 2012, eastern expansion continued as Weis acquired three former Genuardi's stores from Safeway, in the Philadelphia suburbs of Conshohocken, Doylestown and Norristown, on June 16.
+The Doylestown store closed in 2026.
 A former Superfresh store in Towson, Maryland, opened as a Weis in 2012.
 Weis entered central New Jersey with the purchase of a former Pathmark store in Hillsborough in August 2013.

 In November 2013, Weis opened its closest store to Philadelphia following its acquisition of a former Pathmark store in Huntingdon Valley, Pennsylvania.
 In July 2015, Weis purchased the location and assets of Nell's Shur-fine Market from C&S Wholesale Grocers in Penn Township, York County, Pennsylvania and followed that up in October 2016 with the purchase of a second Nell's location in East Berlin, Pennsylvania.